 Even so, it will be useful to delve a bit deeper into these areas to understand the kind of skills they require.

 Research before the project begins

 For smaller projects research can just be a conversation about what you want to achieve.
-For larger projects research might involve interviewing several people in your organisation, looking at any statistics about the visitors to your existing website, or performing testing with your customers.
+For larger projects research might involve interviewing several people in your organisation, looking at any statistics about the visitors to your existing website, or performing in-depth analysis with your customers.

-The aim of any research is simple: to ask the right questions and ensure we're tackling the right problems.
+The aim of any research is simple: to ensure we're tackling the right problems, in the right way.

 Sometimes that's been as simple as giving the client a couple of options about how a particular feature could work.
 At other times it's involved writing documents that outline in detail exactly what the client wants to achieve, and a roadmap for how to get there.